-Questions regarding workforce education programs at Trinity Valley Community College should call the associate vice president of workforce education at 903-675-6232.
+For questions regarding workforce education programs at Trinity Valley Community College, call the associate vice president of workforce education at 903-675-6232.

-Questions regarding Career Coach should call the success coach at 903-675-6337
+For questions regarding Career Coach at Trinity Valley Community College, call the technical workforce instructional advisor at 903-675-6333.

-Adult and Continuing Education Adult Education Program
+Adult and Continuing Education Adult Education

-The Adult Education Program is intended to assist students in acquiring the basic academic skills to prepare them for examinations such as the THEA, High School Equivalency Exam (GED) or ASVAB, and acquire basic academic skills needed in the workplace.
-Enrollment is open, based on first-come, first-served basis.
-There is no monetary charge for these courses.
-The cost for students is time and commitment to the program.
-Students must be 18 years or older to enroll.
+Adult Education preparation courses are intended to assist adults in acquiring basic academic skills to prepare them for examinations such as the TSI, High School Equivalency Exam (GED) or ASVAB, and acquire basic academic skills needed in the workplace.
+Enrollment is open, based on first-come, first-served.
+There may be a monetary charge for these courses.
+Students must be an out of school adult, 18 years or older to apply.

-The General Educational Development (GED) preparation program will help students gain proficiency in math, reading and writing skills.
-The course is designed to provide an excellent opportunity for students to successfully complete the High School Equivalency Exam (GED) exam.
+General Educational Development (GED) preparation courses will help adults gain proficiency in math, reading and writing skills.
+Courses are designed to provide an excellent opportunity for adults to successfully attain their goal of completing the High School Equivalency Exam (GED), entering college or the military.